cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/streaming.md

     recorder.stop();

     // Close the client side stream
-    requestObserver.onComplete();
+    requestObserver.onCompleted();

-    // Note: Once the server is done transcribing everything, responseObserver.onCompleted() will be called.
+    // Note: Once the server is done transcribing everything, it will call responseObserver.onCompleted().
 }
 ```
 {{% /tab %}}